KJC-DNN/Album58_Throne_Justice_New_Jerusalem/README.md

 # Album 58 - Throne of Justice &amp; New Jerusalem Shines
-Proclamation of final judgment and victory of the Lamb.
+Christian worship celebrating the Great White Throne, judgment of evil, and the glory of New Jerusalem.

 ## Songs: